cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

    But it also does quite a bit more, as is discussed further below.
 *  ``flavours root``: This is used to set the root for where the package is actually installed.
 This is used when generating the ``flavours path``
-*  ``flavours revision``: I believe this is intended to allow for changes in the path format in future versions of ``flavours``.
+*  ``flavours revision``: seem intended to allow for changes in the path format in future versions of ``flavours``.
 It is used in constructing the final path to the package.
 *  ``flavours conflict``: This is similar to the standard conflict command, but enhanced to recognize the flavours prereqs above.
 *  ``flavours commit``: This should be called after the ``root``, ``revision``, and ``prereq`` subcommands of ``flavours`` are called, and before any of the ``path`` subcommands.
-   I believe this is responsible for taking all those values to above and constructing the path to the package.
+   It seems to be responsible for taking all those values to above and constructing the path to the package.
 *  ``flavours path``: This returns a string with the path to the specific build of the package.
 *  ``flavours prepend-path``, ``flavour append-path``: These work much like the standard